Anti-violence groups tout united front as summer nears

 During a career in violence prevention that started in the dark days of the 1980s, Frank Perez has seen a lot, but nothing like what he saw at the Garfield Park fieldhouse this week: a gym packed with workers from more than a dozen non-profit anti-violence organizations, talking about nine-figure spending plans.

-As summer — and a seasonal surge in violence — draws closer, members of a coalition of anti-violence groups gathered to point to positive signs after two straight years of soaring violent crime in Chicago.
+As summer — with its seasonal surge in violence — draws closer, a coalition of anti-violence groups gathered to point to positive signs after two straight years of soaring violent crime in Chicago.

 After a damp, chilly spring, shootings have declined 6% citywide from last year, with steeper drops in hotspots like North Lawndale, where Perez’s team at UCAN is one of three non-profits working to tamp down violence.

-After a surge as temperatures reached into the 80s in recent days, shootings and murders are down 6% citywide from 2021.
+After temperatures surged into the 80s in recent days, shootings and murders are down 6% citywide from 2021.
 In North Lawndale, where UCANis one of three overlapping groups working to tamp down violence, shootings have fallen by more than 50% and murders by nearly two-thirds.

 Perez recalled when groups like his struggled against other non-profits to get grants —and frequently still ran out of money to pay workers to mediate conflicts mid-summer.

 “We can’t stop the violence alone.
-For too long, agencies like mine was player-hating,” Perez said at that Wednesday gathering, drawing nods from the crowd.
+For too long, agencies like mine was player-hating,” Perez said, drawing nods from the crowd at that Garfield Park gathering, held Wednesday.
 “You know what that means.
 We think we’re the only ones that can do this work, when we all know there are many other organizations that can help us.”

 The groups Chicago CRED, READI Chicago, and organizations in the umbrella group Communities Partnering For Peace each offer programs focused on high-risk residents of violent neighborhoods, paying them to participate in job training and cognitive behavioral therapy.